 “Awash with strong songs & excellent musicianship” - Folk Radio UK

 “Fine contemporary folk music” - Tom Robinson, BBC Radio 6 Music

 “Stunning songwriting and heart-rending arrangements” - Americana UK

 Harbottle & Jonas, released their new album ‘The Beacon’ in March 2021, the album received widespread rave reviews and charted at No.24 in the ‘Official Folk Charts’.
-The album was written and recorded at home, and featured collaborator Annie Baylis on violin and backing vocals.
+The album was written and recorded at home.

 The Beacon itself refers to Ugborough Beacon, an ancient site that looms over South Brent, the Dartmoor village that David Harbottle and Freya Jonas call home.
 The home to which they hurriedly returned from a cancelled tour of Germany, rushing to make it back to Devon before the UK entered lockdown in mid-March.